SorinoSSK/NextCloud-Installation/README.md

 All credits should be given to their respective creator.
 This is just a compilation guide for my own nextcloud installation.
 ### Step 1 Missing repositories
 - Adding repositories for php
-- Note: install only php7.4 or else php 8.0 will also be installed during apt-get update.\
+- Note: install only php7.4 or else a newer version of php will also be installed during apt-get update.\
 ```sudo add-apt-repository ppa:ondrej/php -y```
 #### Step 1 - others:
 - Purge php if any other version is installed\